Skip to main content

 • From 1 January 2024, all volunteers must follow our updated Yellow Card code of behaviour, making it mandatory to report concerns directly to our central, professional safeguarding team.

-• Over the next couple of months, we'll distribute posters we’ve designed with NSPCC Childline so young people know how to report any concerns they may have.
+• From January to Spring 2024, we'll distribute posters we’ve designed with NSPCC Childline so young people know how to report any concerns they may have.
 These can be displayed in our 7,000 Scout groups’ meeting places.

-• In Spring 2024, we'll roll out updated training following this year’s NSPCC recommendations.
+• In Spring 2024, we'll roll out updated learning following this year’s NSPCC recommendations.

 • Ongoing: We continue to contribute to the Independent Inquiry into Child Sex Abuse (IICSA) Changemakers coalition, which is chaired by the NSPCC, to ensure that we deliver the IICSA recommendations.
 As part of this we are working with partners to ensure survivors experiences inform policy and practice across youth organisations.